How To Break The Eczema Itch-Scratch Cycle [Step-By-Step Guide].

 There are 4 steps involved in the Itch-Scratch cycle:

-Step 4: Eczema - This skin damage leads to worsening eczema.
+Step 4: Eczema - This skin damage and the inflammatory chemicals lead to worsening eczema.
 In turn, our skin becomes even drier, and the process continues.

 Notice how this process can become an infinite loop.
 Over time, this causes what is known as chronic eczema.
 This is the pigmentation of the skin resulting from constant scratching and can be challenging to overcome.
 Fortunately, there are evidence-based techniques to break and reverse these skin changes.